 In Comparison Mode, this widget is instead a bar graph, depicting the share of voice by buying method for each compared domain:

-Available only in Comparison Mode, the Channels Distribution breaks down the advertising channel distribution for each compare domain.
-However, AdClarity - Advertising Intelligence currently only includes the Display channel.
+Available only in Comparison Mode, the Channels Distribution breaks down the distribution of display, video, and social ads for each compared domain.